martinbiel/StochasticPrograms.jl/docs/src/manual/structuredsolvers.md

 ```
 Note, that an LP capable `AbstractMathProgSolver` is required to solve emerging subproblems.
 The following variants of the L-shaped algorithm are implemented:

-1. L-shaped with multiple cuts (default)
+1. L-shaped with multiple cuts (default): `regularization = DontRegularize()`
-2. L-shaped with regularized decomposition: `regularization = :rd`
+2. L-shaped with regularized decomposition: `regularization = RegularizedDecomposition(; kw...)/RD(; kw...)`
-3. L-shaped with trust region: `regularization = :tr`
+3. L-shaped with trust region: `regularization = TrustRegion(; kw...)/TR(; kw...)`
-4. L-shaped with level sets: `regularization = :lv`
+4. L-shaped with level sets: `regularization = LevelSet(; projectionsolver, kw...)/LV(; projectionsolver, kw...)`

-Note, that `:rd` and `:lv` both require a QP capable `AbstractMathProgSolver` for the master problems.
+Note, that `RD` and `LV` both require a QP capable `AbstractMathProgSolver` for the master/projection problems.
 If not available, setting the `linearize` keyword to `true` is an alternative.

 In addition, there is a distributed variant of each algorithm, created by supplying `distributed = true` to the factory method.
 This requires adding processes with `addprocs` prior to execution.
 The distributed variants are designed for StochasticPrograms, and are most efficient when run on distributed stochastic programs.

 Each algorithm has a set of parameters that can be tuned prior to execution.
 For a list of these parameters and their default values, use `?` in combination with the solver object.
-For example, `?LShaped` gives the parameter list of the default L-shaped algorithm.
+For example, `?TrustRegion` gives the parameter list of the L-shaped algorithm with trust-region regularization.
 For a list of all solvers and their handle names, use `?LShapedSolver`.

 ## ProgressiveHedgingSolvers.jl